knative/func/docs/guides/func_yaml.md

 The language runtime for your function.
 For example `python`.

-### `trigger`
+### `template`

-The invocation event that triggers your function.
+The source code template tailored for the invocation event that triggers your function.
 Possible values are `http` for plain HTTP requests, and `events` for CloudEvent triggered functions.

 ## Local Environment Variables